modabas/ModEndpoints/README.md

  - Enforces response model type safety in request handlers.
  - Abstracts the logic for converting business results into HTTP responses.

+ *WebResultEndpoint abstracts the logic for converting business results into HTTP responses.

 ## Workflow

 An endpoint must implement two virtual methods: Configure and HandleAsync.